 The Margarita is another simple thirst quencher.
 Blanco Tequila, lime juice and Triple Sec are shaken and poured over ice.
 It’s perfect for a hot day.
 The frozen version was invented in Dallas and often comes from a mix with less than pure ingredients – real hangover inducers.

 A meal in a cocktail, the Bloody Mary is a brunch favorite and a well-regarded hangover cure.
 Everyone fools with the recipe, but it involves tomato juice (hey!
-It’s healthy!), spices like pepper and tobacco and horseradish and vodka.
+It’s healthy!), spices like black pepper, Tobasco®, horseradish (my personal favorite) and vodka as the spirit.
 The garnishes make the meal with everything from celery to olives and even candied bacon, usually at a brunch.

 You can’t spell Cuba without Mojito.
 It’s one of the island’s best contributions to global culture.
 The drink consists of white rum, cane sugar and lime juice, all muddled with fresh mint.
 It’s another perfect summer drink.